Your Journey at

 Platform Navigation Tutorial

-Step-by-step walkthrough of the Àbulę eCampus and Student Community platforms, including how to navigate courses, submit assignments, and participate in discussions.
+Step-by-step walkthrough of the Àbulę eCampus and Student Community platforms.

 Course Selection Guidance

-Advisors will explain course requirements, elective options, and provide personalized recommendations based on your academic goals and interests.
+Advisors will explain course requirements and provide personalized recommendations based on your academic goals and interests.

 Digital Resource Introduction

-Overview of all available learning resources, including library access, online tools, and academic support services to enhance your educational experience.
+Overview of all available learning resources, including online tools and academic support services to enhance your educational experience.

 Community Engagement Opportunities

-Introduction to student clubs, extracurricular activities, and community events that will enrich your social experience and help you connect with peers.
+Introduction to student clubs and community events that will enrich your social experience and help you connect with peers.

 Q&A Session with Faculty & Staff